-To ensure that we collect experience from many solutions across many iterations, we make two decisions.
+To ensure that we collect experience from many policies across many iterations, we make two decisions.
 First, we only collect one episode of experience from each agent --- this already cuts down experience collected on each iteration to 300,000 timesteps.
 Second, we increase the replay buffer size to 5 million to store experience across more iterations.

-Note that there is no analogue to the replay buffer in PPGA, since PPO is an on-policy method.
-Instead, PPO regresses the value function based on experience collected while evaluating the solution point.
+Note that there is no analog to the replay buffer in PPGA since PPO is an on-policy method.
+Instead, PPO regresses the value function based on experience collected while evaluating the policy.

 \item\textbf{Gradient computation:} We begin by describing how a prior method estimates the objective gradient with TD3.
-To estimate the objective gradient of a solution point, CMA-MEGA (TD3, ES) samples a batch of experience and passes the batch through the corresponding actor.
+To estimate the objective gradient of a policy, CMA-MEGA (TD3, ES) samples a batch of experience and passes the batch through the corresponding actor.
 The actions outputted by the actor are then inputted to the critic.
 Backgpropagating through the critic and the actor then provides the objective gradient.

 Roughly, the above procedure corresponds to taking a \textit{single} step of TD3.
 However, in PPGA, the gradient is computed by taking the difference after \textit{multiple} steps of PPO (the number of steps is determined by the hyperparameters $N_1$ and $N_2$.
 The straightforward approach to mirror this behavior in TD3GA is to also output a gradient after several steps of TD3.
 Thus, when training each critic, we also track the final state of the actor (recall that the actor used in critic training is a copy of the search policy).
 At the end of critic training, our gradient is then the difference between the final actor and the original search policy.